Bug #216

 Replying to [comment:13 dkopecek@

-#13 Updated by almost 15 years ago
+#13 Updated by over 15 years ago

 After looking at the issue, it only happen when the mod_security ruleset is used along with others ruleset: the problem is that the [[ModSecurity]] rules ID conflict with other ruleset ID.
 If running the mod_security ruleset by itself: